allero-io/allero/README.md

 #### Created a new rule and want to give back to the community?
 1. **Fork our repo**
 2. **Read how to add your own rule [here](#adding-your-own-rules)**
-3. **Add your rule to [pkg/rulesConfig/github](https://github.com/allero-io/allero/tree/main/pkg/rulesConfig/defaultRules/github) directory**
+3. **Add your rule to [pkg/rulesConfig/github](https://github.com/allero-io/allero/tree/main/pkg/rulesConfig/defaultRules/github) or to [pkg/rulesConfig/gitlab](https://github.com/allero-io/allero/tree/main/pkg/rulesConfig/defaultRules/gitlab) directories**
 4. **Create a PR!**

 **Interested in contributing more to the CLI?**